Savannah Chrisley Rocks Short Hair In Filtered Snap For A ‘Boost Of Confidence’

 Chrisley Knows Best star Savannah Faith Chrisley took to Instagram yesterday to share a filtered snap of herself putting her short hair on display.

-As The Inquisitr reported two weeks ago, Savannah shocked her followers when she took to her profile to reveal she’d shaved off nearly all of her hair.
+As The Inquisitr reported two weeks ago, Savannah shocked her followers when she took to her profile to reveal she had shaved off nearly all of her hair.
 While the front of the reality TV star’s hair did have a little bit of length to it, she opted to buzz the back of it off.

-Savannah photo featured herself sitting in the driver seat of a vehicle as she rocked a black hoodie and a pair of large stylish sunglasses.
+Savannah’s photo featured herself sitting in the driver’s seat of a vehicle as she rocked a black hoodie and a pair of large, stylish sunglasses.
 The reflection of herself holding her phone out the window while she snapped the selfie was visible in her sunglasses.

 Chrisley had her head tilted toward the side with her one of her fingers resting near her ear as she smirked for the camera.
 While the sunglasses hid a substantial portion of her face, she did appear to be rocking a light pink lip color.

 According to the caption of her snapshot, Savannah wasn’t interested in dealing with any trolls in the comments of her post regarding her decision to cut her hair.
 She also attempted to stop trolls in their tracks by noting that she did use a filter in the photo.
 She explained she needed the filter for “an extra boost of confidence.”
-She concluded the caption with a #noshame hash tag.
+She concluded the caption with a “noshame” hashtag.

 While she didn’t go into any detail about what filter she decided to use on the snap, it appeared to give the photo a bit of a blue tint.